hypothesis/h/docs/api/design/bulk-api/solutions/representing-items.md

  * Our conventions are a mess, which makes this difficult
  * Breaks with the previous API

+Note: [How we package the response](packaging-response.md) could solve some problems here by using [JSON API](https://jsonapi.org/format/#document-top-level) style wrapper which allows metadata to be separated from the payload.

 ## <a name='solution_2'></a>Keep the path + JSON objects (❌️)